nuxeo-cps/products--CPSUpgradeTests/README.txt

 -----

 Install this product in the Products directory of your CPS installation.
-Run the tests with Products/CPSUpgradeTests/run_upgrade_tests
+Run the tests with Products/CPSUpgradeTests/run_upgrade_tests.sh

-You can also run each test separately with bin/zopectl test --dir Products/CPSUpgradeTests --tests-pattern test_cpsxyz
+You can also run each test separately with bin/zopectl test --dir Products/CPSUpgradeTests --tests-pattern 123

-Where you replace xyz with the CPS version, for example 324 or 335.
+Where you replace 123 with the CPS version, for example 324 or 335.

 Extending the existing tests with new product tests
 ---------------------------------------------------

+The tests are all located in files called test_cps123.py, where 123 is the version number being tested, for example 338 for CPS 3.3.8.
+However, all these tests do is call methods on the base test case classes.
+It first calls _upgrade(), which performs the actual upgrade.
+This method comes either from upgradetestcase.PreGenericTestCase or upgradetestcase.PostGenericTestCase.

+Next it verifies that the upgrade has worked correctly by calling a set of _verify*() methods, all defined on upgradetestcase.UpgradeTestCase.

+These are the steps to add the test for a product:

+ - Make a new instance of Zope with the correct CPS version installed.
+   CPS v 1.2.3 to follow the standard example. ;-)

+ - Copy over the Data.fs from the right folder, in this case CPSUpgradeTests/tests/cps123 to the var directory of your new Zope instance, and start the server.

+ - Log in with manager/manager and go to the CPS instance.
+Make sure your product is installed, and create the content or setup that needs upgrade.

+ - Pack the database, exit the server and copy the modified Data.fs back to CPSUpgradeTests/tests/cps123.

+ - Add a method on upgradetestcase.UpgradeTestCase, named _verifySomething(),
+   that verifies that the upgrade has worked.

+ - Add the _verifySomething() method to the test method in the test, in this case test_cps123.py.

+ - Run the test.
+Fix the test, or the setup of the objects, or the upgrade until it it works.

+ - Repeat with next CPS version until all valid CPS versions are done.

 Creating a test for a new CPS Version
 -------------------------------------

-- In CPSUpgradeTests/tests create a new subfolder named cpsxyz, where xyz is the version number, for example cps340 for CPS 3.4.0.
+- In CPSUpgradeTests/tests create a new subfolder named cps123, where 123
+  is the version number, for example cps340 for CPS 3.4.0.

 - Copy the custom_zodb.py from cps324 to the new folder.

-- Copy the test that most resembles the test you want to do to test_cpsxyz.py.
+- Copy the test that most resembles the test you want to do to test_cps123.py.

-- Modify test_cpsxyz.py to fit your test:
+- Modify test_cps123.py to fit your test:

-  - You need to change the DB_NAME "constant" defined in the beginning of the file to cpsxyz.
+  - You need to change the DB_NAME "constant" defined in the beginning of the file to cps123.

   - You need to make sure your testing subclass is the correct one for this test.
 There are currently one testing subclass, but there will be more